facile-it/php-codec/README.md

 /** @var Validation<int> $v2 */
 $v2 = $decoder->decode('hello');
 // Similarly, since 'hello' is not a numeric string, we expect
-// the decoding fail. $v2 will be istance of ValidationError
+// the decoding fail. $v2 will be an instance of ValidationError

 if($v2 instanceof ValidationFailures) {
     var_dump($v2->getErrors());